quadbio/RNAseq_tutorial/Tutorial.md

 * [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html), the official manual
 * [An Introduction to R](https://intro2r.com/), same name, but different content.
 It is an e-book by Alex Douglas, Deon Roos, Francesca Mancini, Ana Couto and David Lusseau who all have lots of experiences on using and teaching R
 * [R for Data Science](https://r4ds.had.co.nz/), about how to do data science in R, and includes quite some modern elements of R (e.g. tidyverse, pipe)
-* [R Graphics Cookbook](https://r-graphics.org/), about the graphics features of R, especially with ggplot2, the widely used visualization framework in R which was originally created by Hadley Wickham in 2005 to implement "The Grammar of Graphics".
+* [R Graphics Cookbook](https://r-graphics.org/), about the graphics features of R, especially with ggplot2, the widely used visualization framework in R which was originally created by Hadley Wickham in 2005 to implement "The Grammar of Graphics"
+* [Ten simple rules for teaching yourself R](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010372), an article at the education section of PLOS Computational Biology

 In the bs-studentsvr04 server, R (4.2.1) has been installed and can be used directly.
 Indeed, during your installation of the tools with conda, your conda environment should also have an R installed, so there would be at least two different Rs you can use.